Casual Relationships Need Boundaries Too

 What should I do if a boundary is crossed?

 Despite our best efforts, sometimes people screw up.
-In the case of casual relationships, the potential for gray areas and ambiguous expectations is high and could lead to unfavorable behaviors.
+In the case of casual relationships, the potential for grey areas and ambiguous expectations is high and could lead to unfavourable behaviours.
 While you don’t necessarily need to put up with them, Plummer notes that forgiving a crossed boundary or broken agreement shouldn’t always lead to guilt and shame.